Bird Research

 Population Findings:

-Thirteen species of birds were picked for the study based on the sufficiency of available sample sizes from standard bird counts in the Virgin Islands: https://www.nps.gov/viis/learn/nature/forestbirdsvi.htm
+Thirteen species of birds were picked for the study based on the sufficiency of the sample sizes from standard bird counts in the Virgin Islands: https://www.nps.gov/viis/learn/nature/forestbirdsvi.htm

-The researchers also noted that many of the migrant birds that nest in North America, but spend winters in the Virgin Islands had not changed significantly in population density and diversity from 1987 to 2019.
+The researchers also noted that the abundance of migrant birds that nest in North America but spend winters in the Virgin Islands had not changed consistently between 1987 to 2019.
 Only Black-and-white Warblers decreased after 1987, while American Redstarts increased and Northern Parulas showed no consistent long-term trend.

-The Scaly-naped Pigeon showed lower population numbers in 1987 following Hurricane Hugo and 2019 following Irma and Maria.
-While the decrease in their populations could be attributed to the lack of fruit in the area, the birds also have the ability to move within (away from established point count stations) or between islands to look for more resources.
-The consistent decrease in their population after major storms could be because they simply moved to different islands.
+Another fruit-eating bird, the Scaly-naped Pigeon, showed lower population numbers in 1987 following Hurricane Hugo and 2019 following Irma and Maria.
+Although this may reflect a population decline caused by the lack of food, the birds also have the ability to move to other habitats (away from established bird survey plots) or between islands to look for better feeding sites.
+The consistent decrease in their population after major storms could simply be because they moved to different islands.

-When the project first started, the Virgin Islands National Park Service was specifically interested in the status of species with small populations such as Bridled Quail Dove and Puerto Rican flycatcher.
-The sample sizes from standardized bird counts were not large enough to accurately assess population trends, but the researchers made counts of the birds during their surveys.
-The number of the Puerto Rican Flycatchers may be lower than in 1990 after hurricane Hugo.
-Bridled Quail Dove was seen too infrequently for analysis, but they are still present on St. John at low densities.
+When the project first started, the National Park Service was specifically interested in the status of species with small populations such as Bridled Quail Dove and Puerto Rican flycatcher.
+The sample sizes from standardized bird counts were not large enough to accurately assess population trends, but the researchers detected these species during their 2019 surveys.
+Both of these species were still present on the island after the hurricanes.

 Overall Findings: